virtualscreenlab/ESM3-Hb/README.md

 ## License

 This project is for research and educational purposes.
-See LICENSE file for details.

-For questions or collaborations, open an issue or contact the repository owner.
+For questions or collaborations, open an issue or contact the repository owner (shityakoff@hotmail.com).